-Table Name Base Information Population Approach Course Mathadalam A Reference Item Actual / Estimate Source Methodology Assumptions Table 5.1.1 AER Exemptions No BoP Reference cells in the template N/A Actual PypIT System as per description in Table 5.1 Based on a report run out of PypIT, the number of customers by service type by pipeline can be determined.
-Based on this information, the service types by zone that have no more than 2 shippers were identified and were listed out to AER for exemptions to apply in accordance with section 5.3 of the Guideline.
+Table Name Base Information Population Approach Mathadalami Accounting Reference Item Actual / Estimate Source Methodology Assumptions Table 5.1.1 AER Exemptions No BoP Reference cells in the template N/A Actual PypIT System as per description in Table 5.1 Based on a report generated by PyplT, the number of customers by service type by pipeline can be determined.
+Based on this information, the service types by zone that have no more than 2 shippers who have used this service during the year were identified and were listed out to AER for exemptions to apply in accordance with section 5.3 of the Guideline.
 The AER notified us that no aggregation of services were required.